magobaol/alfred-phil-playground/README.md

-# Phil - Philter any text
+# Phil - Filter any text

 An [Alfred workflow](https://www.alfredapp.com/workflows/) to apply filters to text.